Soul of New Orleans

 Each stop was a portal into a different world, a backstage pass to the city's culinary heart.
 And we were essential to its beat -- or at least that’s how I felt when I wheeled through the back entrance with a stack of goods.
 We’d go to the cold storage while the kitchen workers were in high gear: pans sizzling, trays going in ovens, and orders shouted across the din.
 One time a chef ran up to us and cut open a box to grab a handful of pork chops he needed right away.
 Soul smoothly dealt with it all, his infectious energy and flirty songs weaving moments of levity into the hectic environment.

-At Tujague's, the servers hailed Soul like a long-lost brother, and continued an ongoing Saints conversation that apparently progressed each day.
+At Tujague's, the servers hailed Soul like a long-lost brother, and continued an ongoing Saints conversation that inched along each day.
 My presence piqued their curiosity.
 "Who's the new guy?" they asked, flicking their cigarettes.
 Their eyes twinkled with amusement.
 Soul introduced me with a flourish as his trusted assistant.
 Sure, he got my name wrong but that was immaterial.
 I'd become intoxicated by this foreign underworld I’d stumbled into.

 The Central Business District offered a change of pace with its wider streets and ample freight zones.
 The restaurant kitchens were less cramped and more polished, but the underlying energy remained the same— a blasé whirlwind.
 The deliveries ran easier here and with each one I felt more comfortable.